jrb-s2c-github/atomika_wormhole/README.md

 script, furthermore, drops one into a ssh shell on the new virtual machine without further human interaction.
 However, it requires [OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview) to be installed.

+See links to documentation on Hyper-V lower down.

 ### Howto create new Virtual Machine
 * Register the ansible private key located next to ansible.pub in root with security agent (ssh-agent on my machines)
 * Git clone atomika_wormhole.